vazco/sparrowql/FAQ.md

   - Every relation is valid:
     - Relation key is present.
     - Relation target is present.
-  - Relations forms a tree, not a graph or even DAG:
-    - If there are two paths to one collection, it's not guaranteed to work.

 ### Few notes:
   - `$group:`